About the Privacy Act

 Links to the OAIC website on Privacy:

-You would be well versed to take the time to review these changes and amendments by researching the information directly.
-Some of the changes will significantly affect you where others won’t.
 The way you manage your clients personal and private information is an important part of your business.
 For all advertising, email, Websites and Social Media your client should be able to read how you will secure their personal information.

 Changes derived from the new Banking Code of Practice.